darshandkd/f5-license-management-tool-cli/README.md

 - ⚡ **Auto-Check on Add** - Automatically checks license status when adding devices
 - 🔄 **License Renewal** - Apply new licenses via REST API with automatic verification
 - 📝 **Dossier Generation** - Generate dossiers via REST API or SSH fallback
+- 🎯 **One-Step License Application** - Paste or upload license directly from the tool
 - 🔐 **Secure** - Credentials never stored, used only for active session
 - 📊 **Export** - Export device inventory to CSV
 - 🌍 **Cross-Platform** - Works on Linux, macOS, FreeBSD, WSL, Cygwin